 Unless you are familiar with the process of performing a Manual J heat-gain calculation, do not attempt to perform a DIY AC installation.
 The Manual J heat-gain calculation from the Air Conditioning Contractors of America is designed to determine the proper heat-gain rating and central air conditioner size for your household.
 Prior to hiring a certified technician, it’s important to inquire about the process he or she uses to determine an air conditioner size.
 If the contractor recommend purchasing an air conditioner with an identical British Thermal Units (BTU) rating as your old system, this is a sign of inexperience.

 Regardless of your skill set, an average homeowner will be unable to perform a do-it-yourself air conditioner installation project without the proper licenses and tools.
 If you need assistance with an AC replacement, give our team a call by phone at (703) 543-9649.
 The technicians at Snell Heating & Air offer fast, safe, and accurate air conditioning installation services in areas of Virginia such as Alexandria, Arlington, and Centreville.
-We also offer other types of HVAC and plumbing services for malfunctioning furnaces, broken water heaters, inefficient air conditioners, and gas leaks.
+We also offer other types of plumbing and heating repair services for malfunctioning furnaces, broken water heaters, inefficient air conditioners, and gas leaks.
 Our team is available to answer your call 24 hours a day, 7 days a week.
 Our certified technicians have been providing trustworthy heating and cooling services to homeowners in Virginia since 1972.